Skip navigation

 Last season in Premier League: 2022-23

 Daniel Farke’s side were the team to miss out on promotion last season after being in the top four basically all season long.
-They’re extremely strong and have lost just three times this season, with USMNT attacker Brenden Aaronson, plus Manor Solomon, Joel Piroe and Dan James a brilliant front four in the second-tier.
-Leeds deserve praise for sticking with Farke after losing in the playoff final last season and that continuity has led to a very solid, impressive season so far.
-A big Monday win over Sunderland has put one of their closest chasers a full 10 points back of the top spot.
+And it might happen again after a big late-season wobble.
+With USMNT attacker Brenden Aaronson, plus Manor Solomon, Joel Piroe and Dan James a brilliant front four in the second-tier, Leeds deserve praise for sticking with Farke after losing in the playoff final last season.
+That continuity has led to a very solid, impressive season so far.
+After a wobble, Leeds are back in the big time and have the advantage in the race to win the division outright thanks to goal differential.

 *deducted two points due to defaulting on payments to other clubs during 2022-23 season